10 Tips to Help Family Members of Addicts Cope

 Connect with understanding peers.

 Connecting with peers may help, particularly if families use a trusted program like Al-Anon or Alateen.
-The idea here is to provide a safe, nonjudgmental space for family members to use in order to learn, discuss, and overcome an addiction unfolding in their midst.
+The idea here is to provide help for families of drug of drug addicts.
+These programs also provide a safe, nonjudgmental space for family members to use in order to learn, discuss, and overcome an addiction unfolding in their midst.

 People go to meetings like this for all sorts of personal reasons, but in a survey performed for an article in the Journal of Studies on Alcohol and Drugs, participants reported that they were drawn to meetings because they were hoping for help with: